slu-soc5050/syllabus/docs/policies.md

 Any work that is taken from another student, copied from printed material, or copied the internet without proper citation is expressly prohibited.
 Note that this includes all computer code, narrative text, and documentation written for class assignments - each student is expected to author and de-bug their notebooks and accompanying files.

-All relevant assignments should include in-text citations and references formatted using the [American Psychological Association (APA)](https://owl.english.purdue.edu/owl/resource/560/01/) style guidelines.
+All relevant assignments should include in-text citations and references formatted using the [American Sociological Association (ASA)](https://owl.english.purdue.edu/owl/resource/583/1/) style guidelines.
 Any student who is found to have been academically dishonest in their work risks failing both the assignment and this course.